Sweden and the euro

-Sweden does not currently use the euro as its currency and has no plans to replace the existing Swedish krona in the near future.
+Sweden does not currently use the euro as its currency and has no plans to replace the Swedish krona in the near future.
 Sweden's Treaty of Accession of 1994 made it subject to the Treaty of Maastricht, which obliges states to join the eurozone once they meet the necessary conditions.
-Sweden maintains that joining the European Exchange Rate Mechanism II (ERM II), participation in which for at least two years is a requirement for euro adoption, is voluntary, and has chosen to remain outside pending public approval by a referendum, thereby intentionally avoiding the fulfilment of the adoption requirements.
+Sweden maintains that joining the European Exchange Rate Mechanism (ERM II), in which participation for at least two years is a requirement for euro adoption, is voluntary, and has chosen to remain outside pending public approval by a referendum, thereby intentionally avoiding the fulfilment of the adoption requirements.

 Status

+The Swedish krona had a fixed exchange rate from the last devaluation in 1982, until 1992.
+On 17 May 1991, the Swedish Central Bank pegged the krona to the European Currency Unit (ECU), but outside the European Exchange Rate Mechanism ERM I. The pegging was unilateral.
+At first, the ECU attachment seemed to bring about increased confidence in the Swedish krona, but this was only temporary.
+A 500 percent marginal interest rate for a short period was not enough to defend the krona against speculation, and Sweden had to abandon the fixed exchange rate on 16 September 1992.

 Sweden joined the European Union in 1995 and its accession treaty has since obliged it to adopt the euro once the country is found to comply with all the convergence criteria.
 However, one of the requirements for eurozone membership is two years' membership of ERM II, and Sweden has chosen not to join this mechanism, which would peg the Swedish currency to the euro ±2.25%.
 The Swedish krona (SEK) floats freely alongside other currencies.
 Most of Sweden's major parties believe that it would be in the national interest to join, but they have all pledged to abide by the result of the referendum.

 Olli Rehn, the EU commissioner for economic affairs, has said that it is up to Swedish people to decide when to adopt the euro.
-However, the European Union is committed to European political integration through a single monetary unit, and European and International pressure for remaining nationalized currencies to be abolished persists.

 Despite this, the euro can be used to pay for goods and services in some places in Sweden.
 (See below.)

 Sweden meets four of five conditions for joining the euro as of June 2022.
 The table below gives further details: